varnish/zipnish/docs/index.rst

     # Valid log_levels are: DEBUG, INFO, WARNING, ERROR
     log_level = DEBUG

-For convenience purposes, there is a docker configuration available which handles setting up MySql database along with a test user.
+For convenience purposes, there is a docker image available which handles setting up MySql database along with a test user.

 Run Zipnish
 ===========